 Entrance and Scholarship Days

-The dates for the current academic year are set out below.
+The dates for the upcoming academic year are set out below.

 On these days, tests are set in English, Mathematics and non-verbal reasoning, and all candidates have an interview with the Headmaster.
 Entrance tests are not for the purpose of selection, but are used to assess scholarship candidates and to give the School a baseline assessment of all new students.